-lii May, Melissa, and others on the research team attempted to shift the colonial dynamic within the workshop but were ultimately unable to, in part because of widely different perspectives among the research team about what was taking place and the best way to respond.
-The details of these dynamics are beyond the scope of this paper.

-liii For example, we incorporated the following methodological shifts into subsequent workshops: (1) having a counsellor on hand for active listening, identifying microaggressions and potential for harm; (2) making time for accountability planning; (3) shifting back to working exclusively with participants who reside in Nogojiwanong, in order to work within relationships that extend beyond the research.

-- liv Flowers, 'Refusal to Forgive'. - lv Benjamin, 'Informed Refusal'. - lvi E.g. Land, Decolonizing Solidarity. - lvii Ellis, 'Compassionate Research'; Bhattacharya, 'Consenting'. - lviii Eli Meyerhoff and Elsa Noterman, 'Revolutionary scholarship by any means necessary: Slow or fast but for the end of this world', ACME 18(1), pp. 217-45. - lix Resonating with Tuck and Yang, 'R-words'; Fletcher et al., 'No Lone Person'. - lx Simpson, 'Ethnographic Refusal'. - lxi Thorner et al., 'Maree's Backyard'; Martin and Mirraboopa, 'Ways of Knowing'. - lxii McGranahan, 'Theorizing Refusal'. - lxiii See Chazan and Cole, 'Making Memory Sovereign'. - lxiv Flowers, 'Refusal to Forgive'. - lxv Carter et al., 'Interventions'. - lxvi Ellis, 'Compassionate Research'; Bhattacharya, 'Consenting'. - lxvii Benjamin, 'Informed Refusal'; Meyerhoff and Noterman, 'Revolutionary Scholarship'. - lxviii Kamuya et al., 'Silent Refusals'; Benjamin, 'Informed Refusal'. - lxix Carter et al., 'Interventions'. - lxx Bhattacharya, 'Consenting'; Reid and Brief, 'Confronting Condescending Ethics'.
+- among the research team about what was taking place and the best way to respond.
+The details of these dynamics are beyond the scope of this paper. - 53.
+For example, we incorporated the following methodological shifts into subsequent workshops: (1) having a counsellor on hand for active listening, identifying microaggressions and potential for harm; (2) making time for accountability planning; (3) shifting back to working exclusively with participants who reside in Nogojiwanong, in order to work within relationships that extend beyond the research. - 54.
+Flowers, 'Refusal to Forgive'. - 55.
+Benjamin, 'Informed Refusal'. - 56.
+E.g. Land, Decolonizing Solidarity. - 57.
+Ellis, 'Compassionate Research'; Bhattacharya, 'Consenting'. - 58.
+Eli Meyerhoff and Elsa Noterman, 'Revolutionary Scholarship by Any Means Necessary: Slow or Fast but for the End of this World', ACME 18(1), pp 217-245. - 59.
+Resonating with Tuck and Yang, 'R-words'; Fletcher et al, 'No Lone Person'. - 60.
+Simpson, 'Ethnographic Refusal'. - 61.
+Thorner et al, 'Maree's Backyard'; Martin and Mirraboopa, 'Ways of Knowing'. - 62.
+McGranahan, 'Theorizing Refusal'. - 63.
+See Chazan and Cole, 'Making Memory Sovereign'. - 64.
+Flowers, 'Refusal to Forgive'. - 65.
+Carter et al, 'Interventions'. - 66.
+Ellis, 'Compassionate Research'; Bhattacharya, 'Consenting'. - 67.
+Benjamin, 'Informed Refusal'; Meyerhoff and Noterman, 'Revolutionary Scholarship'. - 68.
+Kamuya et al, 'Silent Refusals'; Benjamin, 'Informed Refusal'. - 69.
+Carter et al, 'Interventions'. - 70.
+Bhattacharya, 'Consenting'; Reid and Brief, 'Confronting Condescending Ethics'.